Sgail7/Replicator-Revival-Project/README.md

 and allows you an upgrade path via modern hardware support that is locked off to you in Sailfish.

 ## Sailfish
 If you are still running the original Makerbot firmware, and don't want any signficant changes to the way your printer operates, Sailfish is for you!
-Sailfish was made as a competitor to Marlin some years ago, and was specifically to be fast on 8-bit based mainboards.
+Sailfish was made as a competitor to Marlin some years ago, and was made specifically to be fast on 8-bit based mainboards.
 It is compatable with the Makerbot proprietary software and their proprietary file format, known as `.x3g`.

 This software is the best choice if you want your printer up and running fast.
-It will work with your existing makerbot slicing software, and will be the most familiar in terms of interface on the printer when compared to the original makerbot software.
+It will work with your existing Makerbot slicing software, and will be the most familiar in terms of interface on the printer when compared to the original makerbot software.

 # Notes